-&lt;sup>12 For asset management companies subject to title 1B of Book III of the AMF's General Regulations for their AIF management activity.
+&lt;sup>11 For asset management companies subject to title 1B of Book III of the AMF's General Regulations for their AIF management activity.

-&lt;sup>13 For asset management companies subject to title 1B of Book III of the AMF's General Regulations for their AIF management activity.
+12 For asset management companies subject to title 1B of Book III of the AMF's General Regulations for their AIF management activity.